harutekku/Various-Markdown-Notes/x86/x86asm.md

 else
     max = first;
 ```
-can be rewritten without an `if`-clause as
+can be rewritten without a `if`-clause as
 ```x86asm
 mov rax,[second]  ; rax = *second
 xor rbx,rbx       ; rbx = 0